 - You pick up a package from the porch, thinking it’s the new video game you ordered a couple of days ago.
 When you open the package, you realize that it has unexpected contents from the future inside it.
 Describe what you find and what you do with your discovery.

-7 more bonus ideas to write a story about:
+7 more creative writing prompts to write a story about:

 - A hero, a bad guy (villain), a stranger, and you all go on a quest to…

 - Your guardian angel visits and shares with you an astonishing secret.

 - To your great surprise, a detective with a vicious sense of humor shows up at your door.
 What happens next blows your mind.

 - Magic, miracles, and a horse that flies.